Skip to content

 How can you use the B2B customer journey to improve marketing efforts?

 A B2B buyer’s journey is the process potential buyers go through before buying a new product or service.
-Their journey usually consists of three main touchpoints - awareness, consideration, and decision.
+It usually consists of three main touchpoints: awareness, consideration, and decision.

-At Cognism, we’ve developed our own process for marketing to B2B that’s based on our customers’ journeys.
-We’ve also created a list of must-have B2B marketing tools which help us scale and improve processes.
+At Cognism, we’ve developed a process for marketing to B2B based on our customers’ journeys.
+We’ve also created a list of must-have B2B marketing tools that help us scale and improve processes.

-It’s a process that’s been highly effective in our marketing development representatives (MDRs) generating quality leads and improving their overall experience.
+It’s a process that’s been highly effective in generating quality leads and improving the overall experience of our marketing development representatives (MDRs).

 A huge bonus - it creates brand loyalty at the same time!
 And that’s an incredibly valuable attribute you want going forward.